dedica-team/nivio/docs/source/inc_env_config.rst

 .. envvar:: GITLAB_PERSONAL_ACCESS_TOKEN

-Personal token to access the GitLab API (optional).
+Personal token to access the GitLab API at :envvar:`GITLAB_HOST_URL` (optional).

 .. envvar:: GITLAB_USERNAME

-GitLab OAuth login username (optional, if used password is also required).
+GitLab OAuth login username (optional).
+If used, :envvar:`GITLAB_PASSWORD` is also required).

 .. envvar:: KUBERNETES_MASTER

-K8s master URURLoptional).
+K8s master URL (optional).
 All variables from https://github.com/fabric8io/kubernetes-client#configuring-the-client can be used.

 .. envvar:: NIVIO_BASE_URL

-The base URL of Nivio to be used for frontends if running behind a proxy
+The base URL of Nivio to be used for frontends if running behind a proxy.

 .. envvar:: NIVIO_BRANDING_BACKGROUND